 7. Technical fees A fixed fee per data transaction.
-Data/data assets Data/data assets Data/data assets Data intermediary/ provider consumer provider and data service consumer provider
+Data/data assets Data/data assets Data/data assets Data intermediary/ provider consumer provider and data service provider A technical fear and the lowing on each transportion undertaken through the date energy.
+This fear provider

 A technical fee could be levied on each transaction undertaken through the data space.
 This fee should not be based on value (as this would take away added value from members and would be counterproductive) but be fixed per transaction.
 Thus, it remains democratic since heavy users pay more than smaller users.
-A similar model has been adopted for a few decades by SWIFT 60
+A similar model has been adopted for a few decades by SWIFT.64